Best podcasts to learn Italian

 La Linguacciuta

-Yet another of Babbel’s advanced-level Italian podcasts, this show whisks you away on a wondrous journey through the idiosyncrasies of the Italian language.
-Hosted by the effervescent Ilenia Zodiaco, La Linguacciuta regales you with tales of untranslatable concepts, whimsical made-up words, and insightful musings on how language can reflect one’s personality.
-With 10 episodes currently at your disposal, it’s easy to drink in all the linguistic goodness that this show has to offer.
+Another of Babbel’s advanced Italian podcasts, La Linguacciuta, takes you on a fascinating journey through the quirks of the Italian language.
+Hosted by the lively Ilenia Zodiaco, the show explores untranslatable ideas, fun made-up words, and how language reflects personality.
+With ten episodes available, you can enjoy all the interesting linguistic insights this show provides.

 Camposanto